Converting Funding into Rippling Impact

 This funding is helping to run an impact evaluation of ULF’s paid summer fellowship for professionals who come from various backgrounds, professions, ideologies and experiences.
 This program trains leaders to transform communities through people, partnership, and policy.

-CYL develops a sense of purpose, passion and community in high school leaders across the state through leadership exploration, programming and service adventures.
+CYL develops a sense of purpose, passion, and community in high school leaders across the state through leadership exploration, programming, and service adventures.
 Grant support is helping CYL to develop a blueprint for Youth Leadership Expansion.

 This grant supports the launch of the ACFC’s inaugural program, supporting their mission of providing opportunities and resources for the Asian American and Pacific Islander community focused on higher education and career development.